maximumberlin76-gif/amnion-oracle/docs/07_HARDWARE_SPEC.md

 - watchdog triggers correctly
 - sensor timeout triggers degrade mode

+Materials listed below are engineering-class examples for structural discussion only.
+No fabrication instructions are provided in this repository.

  9. Resonant cell / capsule material (concept)

 Target properties (engineering intent):